muhammad369/sokoban-solver/README.md

-# sokoban-solver
+# Sokoban Solver
-a proof-of-concept app that solves the well-known game Sokoban, applying breadth-first search on the State Space. it's implemented in .Net as a WinForms application
+a proof-of-concept app that solves the well-known game Sokoban, applying the A* algorithm searching on the State Space, with some extra optimizations.

+It is implemented with .Net 6 as a WinForms application